Mclmadden/NGC1333IRAS4/Week 4.md

 > **Old Centroid (km/s)** | -4.66584 | 7.54641 | 64.2864
 > **Centroid (km/s)** | 6.13416 | 7.54641 | 6.7864

+Must find a way to input minimum/maximum values for guesses in PySpecKit (possibly within `specfit()` or `Spectrum()`) that would correct for the absurdly large sigma values in original plots

 ### Wednesday - 7/3